G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/ElasticLoadBalancing(ELB).md

         </big></big></b>
     </summary>

-Названия:
+Titles:
-- Connection Draining (Слив соединения) - если это CLB
+- Connection Draining - if it is a CLB
-- Deregistration Delay (Задержка отмены регистрации) - если это ALB или NLB
+- Deregistration Delay - if it is ALB or NLB

-Это функция представляет собой **время для выполнения «запросов в полете»**, пока экземпляр отменяет регистрацию или неработоспособен. Т.е. в случае какое время ELB нужно, для того чтобы понять что конечный сервис не доступен и отправлять запросы в новый экземпляр ec2.
+This feature represents **time to complete "in-flight queries"** while the instance is deregistered or is inoperative.
+Those. in case what time is ELB necessary in order to understand that the final service is not available and send requests to a new ec2 instance.

-Эта переменная выставляется от 1 до 3600 секунд (300 (5 минут) - по умолчанию.
-0 - отключено)
+This variable can be set from 1 to 3600 seconds (300 (5 minutes) is the default.
+0 is disabled)

-Если сайту требуется быстрый отклик, устанавливается низкое пороговое значение (например 30 секунд).
+If the site requires a fast response, the threshold is set to a low value (for example 30 seconds).

 </details>
 <br>